justinpombrio/partial-pretty-printer/README.md

 ------

 This is a pretty printer library.
-You say how a document should be printed---including newlines options, indentation, and coloring---and it prints it for you.
+You say how a document should be printed---including newline options, indentation, and coloring---and it prints it for you.

 The Partial Pretty Printer is: